 The engine’s water pump produces a flow of coolant that runs in a specific direction into and out of the radiator.
-The amount of coolant that moves through the radiator is controlled by the thermostat, which opens and closes according to the temperature of the engine.
-Once the flow of engine coolant moves past the thermostat, it enters the radiator through the upper hose.
+The amount of coolant that moves through is controlled by the thermostat, which opens and closes according to the temperature of the engine.
+Once the flow of engine coolant moves past the thermostat, it enters through the upper hose.
 If you notice an issue with the water pump, make sure to contact us for an appointment to inspect the vehicle for you.

 Once the coolant enters the first tank, it flows into tiny passages that connect the two tanks.
 These small passages are connected to rows of fine metal fins, which are what give the radiator its distinct ribbed appearance.
 The metal fins are usually made of either copper or aluminum.
-Air is forced through the spaces in between these fins and the heat is dispersed away from the engine in the form of hot air.
+Air is forced through the spaces in between these fins.
+Then the heat is dispersed away from the engine in the form of hot air.
 This process keeps heat from building up in your engine, preventing overheating.